w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "What is a word?
 The image of a nerve stimulus in sounds."[^1]

-The causalist, Hacking tells us[^2], is not as skeptical as Nietzsche.
-Like electrons, we can spray words at things with (somewhat) consistent results.
+To the causalist, Hacking tells us[^2], words are like electrons: we can spray them at things with (sort of) consistent results.
 I can type "Don't pay attention to your tongue" into the void and thus ensure you'll do the opposite.

 Of complex systems, [Dijkstra posits](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD361.html):